Larkin – The New Business Model

 by John G. Sayers

-In his post on this Ephemera Society website, Dick Sheaff presents ephemera that points to a new business model – selling by mail.
+In this post, Dick Sheaff presents ephemera that points to a new business model – selling by mail.
 You don’t actually go to the target market yourself – you mail to it.
 An example of that model is The Larkin Company of Buffalo, which fine-tuned the model to a highly successful level.
 I guess that’s why I like to buy good examples of their marketing ephemera whenever I see them.

 We’ve seen ‘Western’ films with the Medicine Salesman driving his wagon from town to town to sell his magical medical products (normally containing liberal quantities of alcohol) at the end of a Medicine Show.
 That’s very inefficient but it was the accepted way to market to those rural markets in the mid-to-late 1800s.

 The model was simple – sell soaps by mail to agents who would take orders from their neighbors and friends.
 As well, incentivize it so that they were highly motivated to recruit other buyers.
 (I would note that this model was not unknown even recently to manufacturers of cosmetics and other products.)

 With Larkin’s soap, they were selling convenience – for a price.
 Instead of making her own soap the housewife could free up some of her time by purchasing bars of soap from Larkin.
 And she could receive premiums by recruiting her friends to purchase fixed dollar amounts of soaps and an array of other Larkin products every month.
 Hey, what’s better than convenience at no net cost?